safe-global/safe-docs/pages/sdk-protocol-kit/guides/safe-signatures.md

 ### Generating the message signatures

-Now that we have the transaction object (`safeTx`), it is time to collect signatures.
+Now that we've the transaction object (`safeTx`), it's time to collect signatures.

 #### Creating a ECDSA signature